 One number on the back, B3120, matches the Nazi inventory number found in their documents.
 From searching the ERR Project (Einsatzstab Reichsleiter Rosenberg) Jeu de Paume database, we learned that thousands of Cassel’s objects were confiscated in 1943, under the codename Action Bertha.

-Another visible number, 9773, was assigned by the Allies at the Central Collecting Point, Munich, where recovered art was cataloged and sorted for restitution.
+Another visible number, 9773, was assigned by the Allies at the Central Collecting Point, Munich, where recovered art was catalogued and sorted for restitution.

 From the National Archives’ documents digitized on Fold3 and the Deutsches Historisches Museum’s Database on the Central Collecting Point, Munich, we were able to find its cataloging card, which notes the painting’s recovery in an Austrian salt mine in 1945 and its shipment to Paris in May 1946.

-Thanks to the increased accessibility and digitization of materials, we were able to compare the physical evidence on the painting and historic documents to determine where this painting traveled during World War II and to know that it did get returned to its owner.
+Thanks to the increased accessibility and digitization of materials, we were able to compare the physical evidence on the painting and historic documents to determine where this painting traveled during World War II, and know that it did get returned to its owner.

 Delving into Friendship and Family Genealogy: The Julia Margaret Cameron Overstone Album